 First of all, you don't have to sit by the mailbox if you're expecting a paper check.
 You can go to IRS.gov/refunds to check the status of your refund via its automated “Where's My Refund?” system.
 You can also use the IRS2Go app on your smartphone.
 You'll need your Social Security number, your filing status (single, married filing jointly, married filing separately, head of household, qualifying widow[er]) and the exact amount of the refund you're expecting from your tax return.
 The IRS updates the information once a day, usually overnight.

 You can start checking with the IRS within 24 hours if you filed electronically, or within four weeks if you sent your return by mail.
 Whether you check on your computer or through the app, you'll be able to follow your return as it snakes through the system.
 You'll get either a message that says the return has been received or processed and, finally, whether the refund has been issued.

 The IRS says it issues 9 out of 10 refunds within 21 days.
 If you file electronically and opt for direct deposit in your bank account — the fastest route to a refund — check with the IRS if it doesn't arrive within 21 days.
-If you filed by mail, you'll have to wait six weeks before you check with the IRS.
-If the IRS directs you to contact it via the “Where's My Refund?” system, then there has been a problem, and you should contact the agency.
+If you filed by mail and get a paper check, your refund may take up to eight weeks to arrive.

 Amended returns from prior years can take 12 weeks or longer for the IRS to process.
 You can follow your amended return's process with the “Where's My Amended Return?” tool on the IRS website.